What Is The Redux In React?

 Explanation:

-• fetchData is an asynchronous action creator that fetches data from an API and then dispatches an action with the fetched data as payload.
+• fetchData work as an asynchronous action creator that fetches data from an API and then dispatches an action with the fetched data as payload.

 Redux DevTools